ruiyiQM/i-pi-pyscf/README.md

   $ python rhfdriver.py

 for client.
 The template.gjf file is used to offer calculation level and settings for Gaussian calculation.
 The atomic types are offered in gdrive.py file.

+More options can be added to drive.py file in the form of scanner function.